 Publications: Catalogue of the Sanskrit Manuscripts of the India Office.
 1-7.
-L. 1886-1904; with E. B. Cowell: “Catalogue of the Buddhist Sanskrit MSS. in the possession of the R.A.S. (collection Hodgson)”, JRAS 8, 1876, 1-52.
+L. 1886-1904; with E. B. Cowell: “Catalogue of the Buddhist Sanskrit Manuscripts in the possession of the R.A.S. (collection Hodgson)”, JRAS 8, 1876, 1-52.

-– edited: Sarvavarma: The Kātantra.
+– Edited: Sarvavarma: The Kātantra.
 With the commentary of Durgasimha.
 576 p.
 B.I.
 81. Calcutta 1874-78; Vardhamāṇa’s Gaṇaratnamahodadhi with the author’s Commentary.
 1-2.
 12+480 p.
 L. 1879-80.

-– translated: Śatapathabrāhmaṇa according to the text of the Mādhyandina school.
+– Translated: Śatapathabrāhmaṇa according to the text of the Mādhyandina school.
 1-5.
 S.B.E.
 12, 26, 41, 43, 44.
 Oxford 1882-1900.

-– a few articles, e.g. on epigraphy in EI 1, 1892, 93-95.
+– A few articles, e.g. on epigraphy in EI 1, 1892, 93-95.